 We began discovery with deep dive interviews with key roles across the bank; sales, marketing, analytics, product, customer experience and more in customer-facing and leadership positions.
 With a firm understanding of the bank’s perspective and goals, we next completed qualitative research, interviewing 18 owners of businesses varying in size/revenue, industry, and US location.
 We asked them how they used their bank’s website, what digital tools were important to them, what products or services they use/need, what business problems they need help with, and, most importantly, what was missing from their banking relationship.

-Stakeholder interviews surfaced insights pointing to five areas small to medium businesses focus on when evaluating service providers:
+Stakeholder interviews surfaced insights pointing to several areas small to medium businesses focus on when evaluating service providers:

 - Business challenges solved

 We then identified and created business homepage content categories, the homepage hierarchy, category-level page architecture and nomenclature.

 We tested our information architecture hypothesis against three primary target personas.
 The performed tasks of the user flows validated our assumptions and informed changes that would improve the navigation experience and overall engagement.